You’re probably looking for the best thesaurus for writers. Maybe you are looking to enhance a sentence, letter, email, blog post, or story.

 Also, a benefit of owning a physical hardcopy of the thesaurus is that the mere activity of searching for the right word by flipping actual pages will more deeply imprint new vocabulary in your mind than mere “click-and-scroll” online searches (which are easier and more accessible but less mentally and physically engaging).

 The title of the introduction to the Oxford American Writer’s Thesaurus, written by Ben Zimmer, says it all: Remodeling the “Warehouse of Roget”: How the Thesaurus is Being Reinvented as a Writer’s Tool.

-The main reason thesaurus.com is the best for quick answers to word problems is because it is online and accessible from any internet connected device.
+The main reason thesaurus.com is the best for quick answers to word problems is that it is online and accessible from any internet-connected device.
 It is by far the best online thesaurus for writers.